Magneto and Titanium Man

-"Magneto and Titanium Man" is a 1975 song by Wings.
-It is the B-side of the "Venus and Mars/Rock Show" single.
+"Magneto and Titanium Man" is a 1975 song by Wings which appears on their fourth album Venus and Mars.
+The song was also released as the B-side of the "Venus and Mars/Rock Show" single.

 Lyrics

 The song is in narrative form, and includes the Marvel Comics characters Magneto, Titanium Man and the Crimson Dynamo in its story.
 When asked his opinion of the song decades after its release, Stan Lee (who co-created all three characters) said he thought it was "terrific."